Poplar, black (Populus nigra)

 A declining species, it is rarely found and grows in isolation.
 Black poplar is most prevalent in Shropshire, Cheshire, Somerset and East Anglia.
 It grows best in boggy conditions, alongside ditches and on floodplains.

 Value to wildlife

-Black poplar is the food plant for caterpillars of many moths, including the hornet, wood leopard, poplar hawk and figure of eighty.
+Black poplar is the foodplant for the caterpillars of many moths, including the hornet, wood leopard, poplar hawk and figure of eighty.
 The catkins provide an early source of pollen and nectar for bees and other insects, and the seeds are eaten by birds.
-Mythology and symbolism

 According to Greek mythology, the black poplar was created after Phaeton’s fatal attempt to drive Apollo’s chariot.
 Phaeton's sisters made such a fuss mourning his death that the gods changed them into black poplars.
 It is also said that fallen red male catkins are Devil's fingers, and bring bad luck if picked up.